logo.jpg (10651 bytes)

 Cheap home-made recipe for killing moss and fertilising the lawn

-(please not I am not sure whether these ingredients are available in every part of the world and remember I cannot guarantee results, use of any of the recipes mentioned is at your own risk)
+(please note I am not sure whether these ingredients are available in every part of the world and remember I cannot guarantee results, use of any of the recipes mentioned is at your own risk)

 2 gallons water